 Hawai‘i State Economics Challenge

-The high school competition is open to both AP and non-AP economics classes, which compete in different divisions.
-Each team consists of 3–4 students and a teacher-coach.
-After three written exams, the top two teams in each division face off in a Final Round modeled on Jeopardy!
+Both AP and non-AP economics classes compete in separate divisions.
+Teams of 3–4 students, led by a teacher-coach, complete three written exams before the top two teams in each division advance to a fast-paced Final Round modeled on Jeopardy!

 🏆 Winners of each division become the Hawai‘i State Champions and move on to the National Semifinals.
 Teachers may enter as many teams as they wish in both divisions.